Kamal-Saltani-Datascience/Portfolio/README.md

 •	Bachelor of Science in Biology, Microbiology

-     -  University of IBN, Morocco, 2000.
+     -  IBN University, Morocco, 2000.

 Certifications

 • Professional Certificate in Data Science and Analytics

      -  Massachusetts Institute of Technology (MIT)